PierBover/svelte-ssr-example/README.md

 I'm a Rollup and Svelte noob.
 Don't hesitate to open an issue if I did something wrong.

 ### How to dev?
-Run `npm run rollup-watch` and then on another terminal tab `npm run server-watch`.
-If you add a new file to `client/pages` you will need to restart Rollup's watch.
-I haven't found a way of having a config array and have it react on new file changes.
+Run `npm run rollup-watch` and then `npm run server-watch` on another shell and then `npm run scss-watch` on another shell.
 This is not very elegant but it's better than manually doing `npm run start` whenever you want to refresh a change.

+If you add a new file to `components/pages` you will need to restart Rollup's watch.
+I haven't found a way of making Rollup react to new files when using an array of configs.
+If you know how please answer this [StackOverflow question](https://stackoverflow.com/questions/61316722/how-watch-for-new-files-in-rollup-with-an-array-of-configs)!

-Instead of having two terminal tabs you could create a new NPM command on `package.json` like this:
+Instead of having three terminal tabs you could create a new NPM command on `package.json` like this:
 ```
-"dev": "npm run rollup-watch & npm run server-watch"
+"dev": "npm run rollup-watch & npm run scss-watch & npm run server-watch"
 ```
-This would run those commands at the same time in parallel (note the single `&`).
-When you do `npm run dev` you will see lots of garbage messages because Nodemon will restart the server whenever Rollup bundles all pages.
+This would run those commands at the same time in parallel (note the single `&`) but all outputs will be mixed.

 ### Why not Sapper?